-Applies to Associate Degrees in General Studies Pattern I and all Degrees in Specific Majors
+Applies to AA in General Studies Pattern I and all AA/AS Degrees in Specific Majors

-All Students pursuing the Associate Degree (AA) in General Studies Pattern I, must complete this General Education plan in its entirety as part of their degree requirements.
+All Students pursuing the AA Degree in General Studies, Pattern I, must complete this General Education plan in its entirety as part of their degree requirements.
 Students pursuing the AA in General Studies Patterns II and III have their own General Education patterns to complete.
-Students completing an Associate Degree in a specific major (AA/AS) listed on page 50 (for example: Child Development) must complete areas A-E below (but not F) of this General Education plan.
+Students completing an AA or AS degree in a specific major listed on page 54 (for example: Anthropology or Child Development) must complete areas A-E below (but not F) of this General Education plan.
 Area F is only required for General Studies majors.
 A minimum of 60 units is required for the Associate Degree.
-See page 49 for all degree requirements.
+See page 54-57 for all degree requirements.